From this tutorial you will learn how to mount an Amazon S3 Bucket as a Network Drive under Windows (or how to map an S3

-Click the Refresh button to get buckets list from the Amazon S3 and choose desired bucket from the drop-down list.
-You can also enter the bucket name manually.
+Click on the folder icon to get buckets list from Amazon S3 and choose desired bucket and optional path.
+You may also enter the bucket name and path manually.

 Select Amazon S3 Bucket and optional directory/subdirectory

 If you do not have any buckets on your account or if you need to create the new one, you can simply type the bucket name in the corresponding text-box and it will be created automatically.

 You can also specify path after the bucket name or mount an entire account.

 Special note for IAM users: you may not have the necessary permissions to get buckets list or to create new bucket.
 If so, you need to enter existing bucket name.

 3. Specify Mapped Drive Letter

 This letter will be assigned to new mapped drive.